 As a mental health counselor and a yoga instructor, I receive so many questions about meditation.
 Meditation has this reputation of being this luxurious, exotic prayer that is only assessable if you become a Buddhist monk.
 Even if you google meditation, the images are these lovely physically fit individuals, sitting in the sunset or by the water.
+Here are some basic meditation tips to make it practical and relatable for everyone.

 By this standard, I suppose I need to find a babysitter, a day off work and some mystical body of water so I can better my mental health.